STORYMIRROR

 With all his heart

-Thence the bewitching spell was undone Lo!
+Thence the bewitching spell was undone, Lo!
 Behold!

-The curse broken forever!
+The curse is broken forever!

 At the same time uplifted veils